 She graduated from the University of California, Los Angeles where she received her Doctor of Medicine, her Executive MPH in Healthcare Management and Policy, and a Global Health Certificate.
-Dr. Kaloostian completed her family medicine residency at USC from 2009-2012, followed by two fellowships: in Geriatrics at UCLA in 2013 and in Hospice and Palliative Medicine with the Veterans Affairs Medical Center in 2014.
+Dr. Kaloostian completed her family medicine residency at USC from 2009-2012, followed by two fellowships: in Geriatrics at UCLA in 2013 and in Hospice and Palliative Medicine with the Cedar-Sinai/VA in 2014.

 She cares deeply about serving her community, advancing medical knowledge, and increasing access to preventative care.
 She continues to participate in the Armenian Bone Marrow Registry Organization, is an active member in the AMA serving as the vice-chair for its Resident-Fellow Committee on Scientific Research between 2010 and 2012, and has her research published in many peer-reviewed journals.

 Dr. Kaloostian is fluent in multiple dialects of Armenian and is well-versed in medical Spanish.

 Occupational Therapy Student Learning on Interprofessional Teams in Geriatric Primary Care Am J Occup Ther.
 2019 Sep/Oct; 73(5):7305185050p1-7305185050p10. .
 View in PubMed